11 Foods that Resemble Body Parts

-The physical similarities between beans and the kidneys is more than apparent.
-This food has a powerful cleansing effect on this organ.
+The physical similarities between beans and the kidneys is obvious even at first glance.
+These legumes have a strong cleansing effect on this organ.
 In traditional Chinese medicine they’re used to improve and strengthen renal function.

 6. Oranges and the mammary glands

-Oranges, lemons, limes and grapefruit resemble human breasts in an extraordinary way.
-They contain properties that promote the natural lymphatic drainage of the mammary glands and inhibit the development of cancer cells in the breasts.
+Oranges, lemons, limes and grapefruit bear an extraordinary resemblance to human breasts.
+They contain properties that promote the natural lymphatic drainage of the mammary glands.
+Some studies show that they may also inhibit the development of cancer cells in the breasts.

 7. Figs and the sex organs

-Figs increase libido and fertility in both sexes.
-In addition, this fruit contains large quantities of vitamin B6, which is responsible for the secretion of serotonin, the happiness hormone.
+Some people claim that figs increase libido and fertility in both sexes.
+In addition, this fruit contains large quantities of Vitamin B6, which is responsible for the secretion of serotonin, the happiness hormone.

 8. Nuts and the brain

-Nuts are the ideal food for the brain due to their high content of omega 3, omega 6, and omega 9 fatty acids.
-What’s truly surprising is that the folds, wrinkles and even the shape of the shell are identical the the cerebral distribution in humans.
+Nuts are great for the brain due to their high content of omega-3, omega-6, and omega-9 fatty acids.
+What’s truly surprising is that the folds, wrinkles, and even the shape of the shell look very much like the the cerebral layout of humans.

 Nuts maximize the development of neurotransmitters and help maintain the chemical balance in the brain.
-There are studies that support the fact that consuming nuts regularly helps fight diseases like depression and dementia.
+There are studies that support the fact that consuming nuts regularly helps fight issues like depression and dementia.

 9. Avocado and the uterus

 As you can see, the shape of an avocado is really similar to that of the female uterus.
-On top of the many benefits it provides, here are some curious facts:
+On top of the many benefits it provides, here are some interesting facts:

-- Avocados contain folic acid, a substance that promotes pregnancy.
+- Avocados contain folic acid, a substance that may be important to fertility.

-- Folic acid reduces the risk of cervical displasia, a precancerous illness.
+- Consumption of folic acid reduces the risk of cervical dysplasia, a precancerous illness.

-- Another curious fact is that the avocado takes 9 months to mature from flower, the same amount of time it takes a baby to grow in the mother’s womb.
+- Another interesting fact is that the avocado takes 9 months to mature from its flower state.
+This is the same amount of time it takes a human baby to grow in the mother’s womb.

 10. Celery and the bones

-Celery, with a bone-like appearance, curiously affects bone strength.
+Celery has a bone-like appearance, so it’s fascinating that eating it may be good for bone strength.
 The radius and ulna of the arm are like long, slender stalks of celery.

-This food contains high concentrations of silica, fundamental for strengthening bone structure.
-In addition, it’s rich in calcium, another element necessary for our bones.
+This food contains high concentrations of silica, which is important for strengthening the bones.
+In addition, it’s rich in calcium, another element necessary for our bones to stay healthy.
 Their striking similarities go even further: both bones and celery are composed of 23% sodium.

 11. Bananas and the hands

-It’s well known that bananas are high in potassium, which is necessary for healthy joints as well as avoiding joint and muscular degeneration.
+It’s well known that bananas are high in potassium, which is necessary for healthy joints.
+It also lowers your risk of suffering joint and muscular degeneration.